Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 # Miracle from Soul

-**Miracle from Soul** is a website of an polish artist Natalia Cegielska, my Sister, who is selling her paintings in Ireland.
+**Miracle from Soul** is a website of a polish artist Natalia Cegielska, my Sister, who is selling her paintings in Ireland.

-Website will not only present the existing work of the artist, allow the user to purchase the art (feature to be introduced later), but also allows users to contact the artist and by providing inspirations, order the personalized piece of art - via contact section.
+Website will not only present the existing work of the artist, allow the user to purchase the art (feature to be introduced later), but also allows user to contact the artist and by providing inspirations, order the personalized piece of art - via contact section.

 # Table of Content